One often hilarious side effect of globalization is that product names and commercial Slogans

 - There's also a bus company called "DAU" in Germany.
 Not all that funny, unless you know that "DAU" is a common play on the nuclear facility term "GAU" meaning the "Biggest Imaginable Accident/Disaster".
 (Tchernobyl was considered a Super-GAU).
 "DAU" means "Dümmster anzunehmender User".
 Literally "Most Stupid Imaginable User", and is used by Computer and electronic savvy people as well as by the poor guys working in Help callcenters at the companies who produce that stuff, to refer to those really hopeless cases you have heard of who want help and make you want to headdesk - you know, the kind that buys a monitor and thinks that's a computer, etc..
 Even more funny since the DAU busses have actually been spotted in the parking lot in front of computer and electronics fairs and conventions - meaning someone actually must have travelled there in them.

-- The Buick Lacrosse was renamed Buick Allure in Canada because in Quebecois slang not only is crosse a word meaning "fraud, swindle, rip off", but the verb also can mean "to jerk off".
+- The Buick Lacrosse was renamed Buick Allure in Canada, because in Quebecois slang, not only is crosse a word meaning "to fraud, swindle, rip off" (which, for obvious reasons, is a bad name for a car, much like the "no va" urban legend), but can also refer to crossing your hands around "la verge".
 For the 2nd generation, the name was restored, and GM also began to offer replacement nameplates for those who are silly enough to want them.

 - There is a public transport company in Locarno in Switzerland called FART (Ferrovie Autolinee Regionali Ticinesi, Italian for "Ticino Regional Railways and Buses"), much to the amusement of English-speaking tourists visiting the city.
 The Lonely Planet guide to Switzerland has a Crowning Moment of Funny with the line "that's the company name, not the means of propulsion".
 Many locals find this just as amusing, as most Swiss speak English.